reasonmethis/docdocgo-core/docs/command-cheatsheet.md

 Need a clarification about any of the commands?
 There are two ways to get more help:

 1. You can ask DocDocGo for help with using it.
-By default, it's set up to use the `docdocgo-documentation` collection, which contains all its docs.
-As long as this collection is selected (as shown in the chat box), it can answer questions about how to use it.
-And if it's not selected, you can switch to it with `/db use 1`.
+Simply type `/help` followed by your question.
+If the default `docdocgo-documentation` collection is selected you don't even need to use the `/help` prefix.

 2. Check out the [README](https://github.com/reasonmethis/docdocgo-core/blob/main/README.md).